quadram-institute-bioscience/albatradis/README.md

   * [Citation](#citation)

 ## Introduction
 AlbaTraDIS is a software application for performing rapid large-scale comparative analysis of TraDIS experiments whilst also predicting the impact of inserts on nearby genes.
-It allows for experiements with multiple conditions to be easily analysed using statistical methods developed in the Bio-TraDIS toolkit.
+It allows for experiements with multiple conditions to be easily analysed using statistical methods developed in the QuaTraDIS toolkit.

 ## Installation
-The software in this repository is straightforward to install, however the Bio-TraDIS toolkit upon which it depends is more complex.
-If you just want to quickly try out the software please try Docker.
-If you wish to install it, please use Conda, an finally if you are brave, use the Ubuntu/Debian instructions.
+The software in this repository is straightforward to install, however the QuaTraDIS toolkit upon which it depends is more complex.
+We recommend using docker as this should guarantee portability, however this is a little trickier to run.
+Alternatively use conda.
+Finally if you are brave and running a debian based linux distro (e.g. Ubuntu) then follow the instructions to install from source.

 ### Conda
 ![Conda](https://img.shields.io/conda/vn/bioconda/albatradis?color=green&label=Latest%20version%20)